 Interest expense is capitalized on the carrying value of assets under construction, in accordance with the authoritative guidance for the capitalization of interest (Accounting Standards Codification (ASC) 835-20).
-With respect to the ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$81.0 million, \$54.1 million and \$39.5 million of interest expense for the fiscal years ended March 31, 2021, March 31, 2020 and March 31, 2019, respectively.
+With respect to the construction of satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$102.1 million, \$81.0 million and \$54.1 million of interest expense for the fiscal years ended March 31, 2022, 2021 and 2020, respectively.

-The Company owns three satellites in service over North America (ViaSat-2, ViaSat-1 and WildBlue-1) and, after acquiring the remaining interest in Euro Infrastructure Co. subsequent to fiscal year end, the Company also owns the KA-SAT satellite over Europe, Middle East, and Africa (EMEA).
+The Company owns four satellites in service - three over North America (ViaSat-2, ViaSat-1 and WildBlue-1) and, the KA-SAT satellite over Europe, Middle East, and Africa (EMEA).
 In addition, the Company has lifetime leases of Ka-band capacity on two satellites.
-The Company also has a global constellation of three third-generation ViaSat-3 class satellites under construction.
+The Company is also planning to launch a global constellation of three third-generation ViaSat-3 class satellites under construction.
 In addition, the Company owns related earth stations and networking equipment for all of its satellites.
 The Company procures indoor and outdoor CPE units leased to subscribers under a retail leasing program as part of the Company's satellite services segment, which are reflected in investing activities and property, equipment and satellites, net in the accompanying consolidated financial statements.
 The Company depreciates the satellites, earth stations and networking equipment, CPE units and related installation costs over their estimated useful lives.
-The total cost and accumulated depreciation of CPE units included in property, equipment and satellites, net, as of March 31, 2021 were
+The total cost and accumulated depreciation of CPE units included in property, equipment and satellites, net, as of March 31, 2022 were \$395.5 million and \$210.6 million, respectively.
+The total cost and accumulated depreciation of

-\$409.9 million and \$193.7 million, respectively.
-The total cost and accumulated depreciation of CPE units included in property, equipment and satellites, net, as of March 31, 2020 were \$399.3 million and \$165.7 million, respectively.
+CPE units included in property, equipment and satellites, net, as of March 31, 2021 were \$409.9 million and \$193.7 million, respectively.